How to Stop Cats From Scratching Furniture

 My cats loved the Fat Cat Big Mama's Scratch 'n Play Ramp from the moment it came out of the box.
 It includes organic catnip which makes it even more appealing to cats.

-- Don’t ever yell or hit your cat for scratching your furniture.
-Not only will it not help, you’ll just end up with a cat that’s afraid of you.
+- Don’t ever yell at or hit your cat for scratching your furniture.
+Not only will it not help, you’ll end up with a cat that’s afraid of you.

 - Also, please don’t consider de-clawing your cat as a way to solve this problem.
 If you do a little research into exactly what the de-clawing procedure entails, you’ll understand why you would never want to subject your beloved feline friend to something so horrible.